bao7uo/RAU_crypto/README.md

 ## Custom payload (deserialisation)

-For details on custom payloads for deserialisation, there is a great article by [@mwulftange]( https://github.com/mwulftange ) on the Code White blog at the following link.
+For details on custom payloads for .NET deserialisation, there is a great article by [@mwulftange]( https://github.com/mwulftange ) who discovered this vulnerability on the Code White blog at the following link.

 - https://codewhitesec.blogspot.com/2019/02/telerik-revisited.html